tower-rs/tower/guides/inventing-service.md

 ```

 Many middleware don't add their own backpressure, and simply delegate to the
-wrapped service's `poll_ready_.
+wrapped service's `poll_read_`.
 However, backpressure in middleware does enable
 some interesting use cases, such as various kinds of rate limiting, load balancing,
 and auto scaling.